-In relation to Indonesia, the EC report stated,
+In relation to Indonesia, the Third Country Report stated,

 The new Patent Law introduced a “local working” requirement.
 This creates unpredictability for businesses in sectors heavily relying on patent protection and impedes the dissemination of technical information, which is indispensable for the development of new products including pharmaceuticals.
 The contested provisions set out that the patent holder is obliged to manufacture the patented product or use the patented process in Indonesia, and that noncompliance with the requirement triggers the possibility to issue a compulsory license.
 Moreover, the absence of local manufacturing of the patented product or of the use of the patented process may lead to the abolishment of the patent.
 These rules clearly discriminate imported patented products against domestically produced goods under patent protection.